eradiate/eradiate/docs/rst/developer_guide/adding_tutorials.rst

 required for the tutorial, *i.e.* the notebook itself and all its ancillary files.

-Afterwards the notebook can be added in the root doc ``index.rst`` in the section ``tutorials`` by referencing the path to the symbolic link.
+Afterwards the notebook can be added in the ``intro.rst`` file of the appropriate doc section by referencing the path to the symbolic link.

 .. note::